This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 You had me at ‘okra’.
 I love okra.
 Grilled, fried, sauteed, roasted… or tossed into this Creole-style bean soup.
 The okra helps thicken up the broth and adds such a great flavor.
 All the flavors of a gumbo, along with some hearty beans to boot.
 Easy to make and fantastic on a cold day.

-I don’t add the shrimp to the entire pot of soup if I’m not going to eat the entire batch at once.
+I don’t add the shrimp to the entire pot of Creole-style bean soup if I’m not going to eat the entire batch at once.
 Reheated shrimp are not my favorite thing.
 They get too tough.
 Instead, I transfer some of the soup (just enough for dinner) to a separate pot and then add the shrimp.
 It’s a bit more trouble but I think it’s worth it.
 I could leave out the shrimp entirely and still have a great soup, but it wouldn’t be the same, that’s for sure.

 Also try my smoked turkey and file gumbo pie.